Pineywoods Region Week of May 29, 2024

 Lake O' the Pines

 GOOD.
-Water stained; 71 degrees; 3.21 feet above pool.
+Water stained; 75 degrees; 2.35 feet above pool.
 Crappie are good in 15-25 feet of water on brush with minnows or jigs.
 Catfish are excellent 2-6 feet of water cut bait or worms.
 Report by Marty Thomas, Lake O’ the Pines Crappie Fishing.
 Bass are good with catches up to 8 pounds flipping into flooded bushes with creature baits.
 Report by Mike Stroman, R & R Marine.
+Bass are good on points and brush piles with jigs, Texas rigged worms, or dropshot.
+North of State Highway 155 bridge in the grass with buzz baits, whopper ploppers or chatterbait.

 Livingston